 Expand a small bathroom's utility by designing a walk-in shower that provides a solid wall or walls for placing vanities or tubs.
 Seemingly an extension of the bathroom's board-clad walls, this knee wall accommodates a shallow vanity with a mirrored door.
-White painted walls, the shower's glass enclosure and tiled walls, and reflective surfaces encourage light to move around the space, causing the small bathroom to appear roomier.
+White painted walls, the walk-in shower's glass enclosure and tiled walls, and reflective surfaces encourage light to move around the space, causing the small bathroom to appear roomier.

 Capture a Corner